 Other possible defenses that may apply if you are facing other charges as well as your Driving on a Suspended License charge may include challenging the validity of any search warrant, or whether there were any “forensic flaws” during the investigation of your case.
 These forensic flaws could include exposing flawed procedures regarding blood, breath, and urine testing; fingerprints analysis; DNA testing; etc. Lastly, one of the most important defense tools is exposing untruthful, sloppy, or misleading police reports which include everything from misstatements, false statements, flawed photo line-ups, and inaccurate crime scene reconstruction.
 It is important to hire a skilled and zealous attorney who knows all of the defenses to assert.

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its Phoenix Lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Phoenix Lawyers know the system well.
+At DM Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Phoenix Lawyers know the system well.
 For a free initial consultation, call us at 602-307-0808, or click here to contact us now.